PYOTR DEMIANOVICH OUSPENSKY 1878 – 1947

 The Archive section covers the Record of Audiences & Correspondence with His Holiness Shantananda Saraswati, Shankaracharya of Jyotish Peeth 1960–1993, together with a new, fully comprehensive and easily used series of Indexes.
 The collected papers and meeting reports of Dr F.C.
 Roles from 1960–1982 comprise nearly 800 previously unpublished entries that illuminate every aspect of the Fourth Way.
+The collected papers of Colin Lucas, a close associate of Dr F.C.
+Roles, further develop the connection between P.D.
+Ouspensky’s teaching and that of the Shankaracharya.
 The Fourth Way Group Papers and Gerald Beckwith’s teaching pages document the continued development of the Fourth Way between 2001 and 2013.

 The Fourth Way Today section investigates the possible origin of the ‘fragments’ from which Ouspensky’s Fourth Way teaching was constructed and presents a new view of key Fourth Way concepts based on the Direct Path teaching of Atmananda Krishnamenon, as formulated by Rupert Spira.

 NEW The Fourth Way Today section is being rewritten to reflect our current teaching.
-The first three pages are now available:
+The first four pages are now available:

 1. Introduction explains the background to this new reconstruction of the teaching.

 2. Self-remembering discusses new ideas on the real origin and method of self-remembering.